BukhtawarAli110/JAppTracker/README.md

 * Debug mode is enabled locally only
 * Scheduler starts automatically on app startup
-* Database queries use parameterized SQL (safe from injection)

----

-## ✅ Next Steps

-* Add user accounts instead of single password
-* Improve UI
-* Restrict Azure firewall for security
-* Add logging & monitoring

----

 ## 📄 License

-This project is for personal use and learning.
+This project is for personal use and learning and licensed under MIT.